 While it may look to untrained eyes like a delicately-composed haiku, it’s actually just detailed instructions on how to flush the toilet.
 Since we have a septic tank, the amount of water in one flush is pretty small, and the hole at the bottom of the toilet is closed off until you flush, to prevent unnecessary seepage of septic tank smells.

 The hole at the bottom of the toilet is also extremely small, for some reason.
-So if you’ve worked a hard day down at the IBS factory, like I often do, your post-toilet clean-up experience will be a bit more, well, hands-on than most city dwellers will be used to.
+So if you’ve just finished a long day’s work down at the IBS factory, your post-toilet clean-up experience will be a bit more, well, hands-on than most city dwellers will be used to.

 Which leads us on a quick diversion out round the back of the house again.
 This is the opening to our septic tank.
 We need to call a man to come pick up our shame, but only when it’s nearly full.
 And in order not to waste money we need to make sure the septic tank is actually nearly full before we make the call.